 - Finally, the Personal Representative closes the estate by filing a "Sworn Statement" with the Probate Court.

 - The Personal Representative is entitled to “reasonable compensation” for his or her services.
 The amount of pay the Personal Representative gets depends on the amount of time spent, the degree of skill required by the particular activity, and any special expertise the Personal Representative has.

 Is the Judge ever involved in Probate?
-If the Will was not properly executed or if there is a dispute among beneficiaries or a dispute involving creditors, the probate process may become more complicated.
-Before the Personal Representative is appointed and the Will declared valid, there will have to be a hearing in front of the Probate Judge.
+If the Will was not properly executed; if there is a dispute among beneficiaries; or a dispute involving creditors, the probate process may become more complicated.
+In such cases, before the Personal Representative is appointed and the Will declared valid, there will have to be a hearing in front of a probate judge.
 In rare instances, the Personal Representative may be supervised by the Court and may not be permitted to make distributions without Court approval.
 In most instances, however, beneficiaries will find a way to agree without involving the Court.

 Can you probate a Will without an attorney?
 Some people choose to handle the probate of an estate without an attorney.
 However, others find that getting the help of an attorney gives them peace of mind, knowing that the job has been done correctly, and minimizing stress after the death of a family member.